 Applicants must be enrolled in a graduate program or teach at an HBCU that is more than 50 miles away from Emory University’s main campus.
 The goal of the fellowship is to support faculty and graduate students from HBCUs by providing resources to conduct research in the Rose Library’s African American collections.

-Graduate students must include a letter of support from an advisor, faculty member or librarian/archivist at their institution and copy of student identification as proof of enrollment.
+Graduate students must include a letter of support from an advisor, faculty member, or librarian/archivist at their institution and a copy of student identification as proof of enrollment.
 Faculty must include a letter of support from their department chair or Dean and a copy of faculty identification as proof of employment.

 - This fellowship has a value of $500 - $1,000.